ARMmbed/yotta/docs/tutorial/tutorial.md

 <a name="Creating an Executable"></a>
 ## Creating an Executable
-Executables are runnable programs that depend on any number of other modules, and add their own code to build a program that does something useful.
-Yotta isn’t designed for *distributing* executables, so they shouldn’t normally be published to the public registry, but it works great for building them.
+Executables are runnable programs that depend on any number of other modules, and add their own code to build a program that does something useful. `yotta` isn’t designed for *distributing* executables, so they shouldn’t normally be published to the public registry, but it works great for building them.

 ### yotta init
-Let’s start by creating a new directory for our executable, and running yotta init again, if you previously created the `simplelog` module, then cd up one directory first: `cd ..`
+Let’s start by creating a new directory for our executable, and running `yotta init` again, if you previously created the `simplelog` module, then cd up one directory first: `cd ..`

 ```sh
 projects james$ mkdir helloyotta